barryclark/jekyll-now/_jekyll4fun/8_collection-index.md

 ---
 title: Index your Collection
-slug: create-collection-index
+slug: build-a-collection-index
-chapter: 7
+chapter: 8
 ---
-For our first template,  let's create a custom index page for our new collection.
-Something more impressive than a default html folder listing.
+Now to tackle [Liquid](https://shopify.github.io/liquid/){:target="_blank"}
+to create that index listing.

-## Step 1: Add an index.md in your collection folder
+## Step 1: Iterate your collection pages with a for loop
-* Add the front matter, this time specify:
-    * layout: default
-    * title: My Connect Tech 2018
-    * permalink: :collection

-* Test your new index page at "/connecttech2018"
+* Edit your _connecttech2018/index.md  file

-[Permalink](https://jekyllrb.com/docs/permalinks/) is a built-in variable that Jekyll will use to create paths for your content.
-It has a placeholder syntax and helps with SEO to make your URIs easy to navigate.

-*Experiment:*  What happens when you navigate to /connecttech2018  vs /connecttech2018/ ?

-## Step 2: Liquid Iteration to create collection links.
-Jekyll uses [Liquid](https://shopify.github.io/liquid/) to provide templates.
-The following snippet will iterate on all file under your collection folder
+* Add a for loop to create a link for each item in the collection.
 {% raw %}
 ```liquid
 <ol>